bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-06-28-newsletter.md

   access to one or more UTXOs with sufficient value.
-LDK, as a library that is unaware of what non-LN UTXOs the user's wallet controls, uses this prompt to give the controlling program a chance to verify that it has the necessary UTXOs.
+LDK, as a library that is unaware of what non-LN UTXOs the user's wallet controls, uses this prompt to give the controlling program a chance to verify that it has the necessary UTXOs. {% assign timestamp="1:27:43" %}

 - [LDK #2367][] makes [anchor channels][topic anchor outputs] accessible
-  to regular consumers of the API.
+  to regular consumers of the API. {% assign timestamp="1:33:34" %}

 - [LDK #2319][] allows a peer to create an HTLC that commits to paying less than the amount the original spender said should be paid,